uktrade/stream-zip/docs/get-started.md

 1. File name
 2. Modification time
-3. Mode (File type and permissions)
+3. Mode (file type and permissions)
-4. Method (Compression mechanism)
+4. Method (compression mechanism)
 5. Binary contents

 stream-unzip does not offer defaults for any of these 5 properties.